Broke (album)

 Broke is the second studio album by American rock band Hed PE.
 Released on August 22, 2000, the album expanded the band's sound to incorporate classic rock and world music influences.

-It peaked at #63 on the Billboard 200, and features the band's best known single, "Bartender", which peaked at #23 on the Billboard Mainstream Rock Tracks chart and at #27 on the Modern Rock Tracks chart, and appeared on the retrospectives The Best of Hed Planet Earth and Major Pain 2 Indee Freedom: The Best of Hed P.E.
-The album sold over 250,000 copies.
+The album was a much greater success than the band's debut album, peaking at #63 on the US Billboard 200, while the album's lead single "Bartender" peaked at #23 on the Mainstream Rock.
+Broke sold 450,000 copies worldwide making it the most successful release by the band.
+The band toured with many popular bands in support of the album, as well as played some big European festivals.

+Background and development

+The band was formed by vocalist Jared Gomes, also known as "M.C.U.D."
+(MC Underdog), and guitarist Wes Geer, who became friends amidst the Orange County hardcore punk scene.
+Gomes and Geer recruited guitarist Chizad, bassist Mawk, drummer B.C.
+Vaught and DJ Product © 1969.
+They named the group "Hed", which was based on a song written by Gomes called "Heavy Head".
+The band built a following with their energetic performances at local venues, and released the self-financed extended play Church of Realities.
+Legal issues forced Hed to change their name, adding "PE", which stood for "Planetary Evolution (later changed to planet earth) ".
+Hed PE signed with Jive Records, releasing their self-titled debut album in 1997 and it sold 100,000 units worldwide.
+Due to the label's contractual terms and the disappointing sales of the album, the band found themselves unable to repay the cash advances given to them by Jive.

 Music

 In contrast to the band's first album, which largely mixed hardcore punk with hip hop, Broke incorporates new elements, including classic rock and world music influences.

-Allmusic described the musical style of Broke as drawing from hip hop and that Hed PE "opted for slick production and mundane verse/chorus/verse formatting rather than continuing to blaze a path as the hip-hop-influenced hardcore band (hed)pe's debut album proudly announced they were."
+AllMusic described the musical style of Broke as drawing from hip hop and that Hed PE "opted for slick production and mundane verse/chorus/verse formatting rather than continuing to blaze a path as the hip-hop-influenced hardcore band (hed)pe's debut album proudly announced they were."
 CMJ described the album's sound as combining "down-tuned guitars with booty-licious beats...and hardcore raps that are littered by more cussing than a sailor."

 Beatdust described the band as "becoming another Limp Bizkit clone" with Broke and the subsequent Blackout, which were recorded to pay back the losses owed to the label to recoup the commercial failure of the band's 1997 self-titled debut album.

 The album features guest appearances in recognition of Hed PE's hardcore punk and heavy metal influences, including Dead Kennedys guitarist East Bay Ray, who performs on the song "Waiting to Die", and singers Serj Tankian of System of a Down and Morgan Lander of Kittie, who appear on the song "Feel Good".